Cing-Chen/IOT-and-Social-Robot-Course/README.md

 # IOT-and-Social-Robot-Course
-This is a course opened in NCU, 2021 autumn.
+The course opened in NCU, 2021 autumn.